August 14, 2016

 What is Responsive Web Design?

 To someone new to the ever-evolving world of web design, the term “responsive“ may not ring an immediate bell.
-Those outside of the web/tech industry may have heard of the term but don’t completely understand it (and that’s okay).
+That outside of the web/tech industry may have heard of the term but don’t completely understand it (and that’s okay).
 This article is an explanation of what responsive web design is and why it is crucial for modern websites to utilize going forward.

 Being that I’m a web designer myself, the definition of responsive design is a no brainer.
 Designers and developers often assume everyone knows the meaning because we deal with it daily.
 I was recently in a position where I had to explain the meaning and figured I would capture my thoughts in the form of an article.